Here Is What The Final 8 Opinion Polls Are Predicting For The General Election

 The gap in predictions was smaller for the other parties, with the Lib Dems expected to get between 7% and 10% of the vote, and thus stay around the 7.9% share of the vote they got in 2015, while UKIP is broadly expected to collapse, going from 12.6% in 2015 to between 2.4% and 5%.

+The stakes are higher than usual for the pollsters, as they failed to predict the Conservative majority in 2015, and several of them did not see the Brexit vote coming in June 2016.

-All the major polls since the snap election was called.
+All the major polls since the snap election was called:

-Polling in this election campaign was especially volatile, as the gap between the Tories and Labour was around 25 points in mid-April when Theresa May announced the election, but was reduced to under 10 points as the country went to the polls.
+Polling in this election campaign was especially volatile, as the gap between the Tories and Labour was around 25 points in mid-April when the prime minister announced the election, but was reduced to under 10 points by the time the country went to the ballot box.

 While some pollsters including Survation and YouGov forecasted scenarios earlier this month where the Tories could end up losing seats, there now appears to be a consensus that this election will be a relatively comfortable win for May, despite the surge in Labour numbers.

-Some Labour activists, on the other hand, hope that even if their party loses, Corbyn manages to get a higher share of the vote this time than Ed Miliband did in 2015.
+Some Labour activists, on the other hand, hope that even if their party loses, Corbyn will manage to get a higher share of the vote this time than Ed Miliband did in 2015.

-The polls during the 2015 general election campaign.
+The polls during the 2015 general election campaign:

 Marie Le Conte is a politics and media reporter for BuzzFeed News and is based in London.